10 Steps for Managing Change in Your Business

 - Another favorite Deming quote: There are no bad people, just good people working in bad systems.

 - Do not allow an individual or team to be “thrown under the bus” for a perceived failure.

 - The more time spent on reinforcing the need for change and planning for change is a key ingredient in Transforming your business into a high profit organization.

 - Continue the plan implementation, ongoing assessment, training and reinforcement until the change process is completed.

-- For a customer billing change, for example, make sure it works for multiple billing cycles that include all normal customer functions like returns, discounts, busy periods and slow periods.
+- For example, if you are working on a customer billing change, make sure it works for multiple billing cycles that include all normal customer functions like returns, discounts, busy periods and slow periods.

 - Celebrate your accomplishments with everyone!

 Want to learn more about managing change in your business?